-Practice Assessments Six Point Total=Must complete all parts (Total points based on completion of Practice (Practice Assessment-Remediations) or zero A and Practice B with remediation) points will be given Complete Practice Assessment A Complete Practice Assessment B Remediation: Remediation: • Minimum of 1-hour in focused review. • Minimum of 1-hour in focused review. • For each topic not reaching 70%, • For each topic not reaching 70%, complete an active learning template complete an active learning template which must be handwritten. which must be handwritten. • Take a post study quiz after the • Take a post study quiz after the templates are submitted (if one is templates are submitted (if one is required). required).
+Practice Assessments (total points based on 6-point total= must complete all parts completion of Prac.
+A and B with (practice assessment, remediation) or 0 remediation) zero points given Complete Practice Assessment A Complete Practice Assessment B Remediation: Remediation: Minimum 1 hour in focused review Minimum 1 hour in focused review After reviewing individual After reviewing individual performance major content areas, an performance major content areas, an active learning template must be active learning template must be completed for each topic less than completed for each topic less than 70%.
+Each template must be 70%.
+Each template must be handwritten.
+You cannot reuse handwritten. templates from prior semesters.
+You cannot reuse templates from prior • semesters. • Take post study quiz after the • templates are submitted (if one Take post study quiz after the required) templates are submitted (if one required)

-^{}As stated above, the whole remediation plan must be completed, or the students lose all the points for the practice assessments.
+As stated above, the whole remediation plan must be completed, or the students lose all the points for the practice assessments.
 If there are no templates required for your score, you will be required to complete 5 templates (1 in each of the categories).
+You must upload the actual Practice test from your "my results" page, no screenshots.